-In Access 2013, creating database objects such as tables is a little more complicated.
+In Access 2016, creating database objects such as tables is a little more complicated.
 You can't just type a CREATE statement (such as the one just given) into the SQL View Object tab.
-That's because the SQL View Object tab is available only as a query tool; you have to take a few extra actions to inform Access that you're about to enter a data-definition query rather than a normal query that requests information from the database.
+That's because the SQL View Object tab is available only as a query tool; you must take a few extra actions to inform Access that you're about to enter a data-definition query rather than a normal query that requests information from the database.
 A further complication: Because table creation is an action that could possibly compromise database security, it's disallowed by default.
 You must tell Access that this is a trusted database before it will accept a data-definition query.

-- 1. Clickthe Create tab on the Ribbon to display the icons for creation functionality. - 2.
-Click Query Design in the Queries section.
+- Click the Create tab on the Ribbon to display the icons for creation functionality. - Click Query Design in the Queries section.

-This displays the Show Table dialog box, which at this point contains several system tables along with POWER.
+This displays the Show Table dialog box, which at this point contains POWER.